AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 * User-role access to the `Luma Tutorial Platform` product profile
 * Developer-role access to the `Luma Tutorial Platform` product profile (for API)

-**Additionally you need access to an (S)FTP server or cloud storage solution for the Source exercise.**
+**Additionally you need access to an (S)FTP server or cloud storage solution for the Sources exercise.**

 ## Ingest data in batches with Platform UI